malcolmswainecom/SequenceSortTest/Readme.txt

 From the Package Manager console: Update-database

 Run the Sequence.Web.Api project
-Run the Sequence.Web.Api project should load the default swagger UI
+Set Sequence.Web.Api project as startup and F5.
+Swagger UI should be loaded by default to expose the WebApi endpoints

 Remarks